 The WRRC is the federally authorized water resources research institute for Arizona under the Water Resources Research Act (WRRA).
 The WRRA base 104(b) funding supports a portion of the WRRC's information transfer activities and a competitive research grants program. which is open to research personnel at any of the three Arizona universities.
 A key criterion for these small grants is that the proposed project shows significant student training.
 In November, the WRRC hosted a Water Webinar featuring the research findings from the two projects funded in the 2023-2024 project year.
 For the 2024-2025 project year, one project was selected for funding: "Indian Water Rights Settlements in Arizona: An Analysis of Their History and Potential Future."
-Director Megdal is the PI on this project advising Aminta Menjivar, then a PhD Candidate in American Indian Studies with a minor in Law at the U of A.
+Director Megdal was the PI on this project advising Aminta Menjivar, who was awarded her PhD in American Indian Studies in May 2025.

 WRRA responsibilities extend to the highly competitive Section 104(g) National Competitive Grant Program.
 The WRRC solicits proposals from researchers at any of Arizona's three state universities for submission to the US Geological Survey.
 In 2024, the WRRC submitted two 104(g) proposals, but neither was funded.
 The webpages for the 104(b) and 104(g) grants have been updated to show a current list of previously funded projects.
-The WRRC has reached out to faculty and students at the three state universities to solicit applications for the 2025 grant cycle.
+Annually, the WRRC reaches out to faculty and students at the three state universities to solicit applications for both grant programs.

-OUTREACHE ENGAGEMENT SEDUCATION
+OUTREACHE ENGAGEMENT 8 EDUCATION